HumaneWolf/nfc-helperbot/README.md

 ## Use this bot

-You can use this bot by messaging it on Telegram, [@nfchelperbot](https://t.me/nfchelperbot).
+~~You can use this bot by messaging it on Telegram, [@nfchelperbot](https://t.me/nfchelperbot).~~
+You can set this bot up yourself and message it on Telegram.

 ## Contribute